What is the purpose of a company? Making money for shareholders is important, but it shouldn’t be the only company purpose.

-Really, what are companies for?
+What are companies for?
 What is their purpose?
-This may seem like an odd question to be asking at these challenging times, but I think it is one of the most important questions we should be asking as a society and it is more relevant than ever right now.
-Bear with me for a second and I will explain why.
+This may seem like an odd question to be asking at these challenging times, but I think it is one of the most important questions we should be asking as a society, and it is more relevant than ever right now.
+Bear with me for a second, and I will explain why.

-Capital is king and it is the main generator of wealth, economists would say, so companies’ purpose is to maximize profit for those who put the capital.
-Then the market’s “invisible hand” would make it possible that, even if companies and their managers were bent on maximizing their profits, consumers, employees, suppliers and the society as a whole would also benefit as the wealth that was created redistributed amongst the different actors involved.
+Capital is king, and it is the main generator of wealth, economists would say, so companies’ purpose is to maximise profit for those who put in the capital.
+Then the market’s “invisible hand” would make it possible that even if companies and their managers were bent on maximising their profits, consumers, employees, suppliers, and society as a whole would also benefit as the wealth that was created redistributed amongst the different actors involved.

-This model has benefitted some very handsomely, while leaving many others behind.
+This model has benefitted some very handsomely while leaving many others behind.
 The richest have become much richer, getting an increasingly bigger part of the pie, whereas a big part of the population is now worse off than 40 years ago.
-Inequality is rampant and in historic highs, and it seems is getting worse every year.
+Inequality is rampant and at historic highs, and it is getting worse every year.
 We will see what happens after the crisis caused by the pandemic abates, but it is possible that the chasm widens even more.

-As clearly explained by the billionaire Nick Hanauer in this enlightening Ted Talk, the premises in which the neoliberal economic model are based are not only morally dubious, but scientifically spurious, so the entire edifice is built on shaky ground.
+As explained by the billionaire Nick Hanauer in this enlightening Ted Talk, the premises on which the neoliberal economic model is based are not only morally dubious but scientifically spurious, so the entire edifice is built on shaky ground.

-A society in which equality increases to higher and higher levels is neither desirable nor sustainable in the long run, so we need to do something about it.
+A society in which inequality increases to higher and higher levels is neither desirable nor sustainable in the long run, so we need to do something about it.

 The good news is that a new economics is possible, and we can all build it together.
 Corporations are an important part of the solution.

 Companies are key parts of a thriving society.
-They generate wealth, employment, innovation, they solve problems and cater to the needs of society, but as we have seen over the years, the “invisible hand” of the market does not always bring desirable results to all.
-We have seen fraud, corporate negligence costing lives, environmental scandals, wage stagnation amongst the middle and lower class employees, raising inequality, climate change, loss of privacy… Companies are not the only ones to blame for all these negative effects, but they are the main contributors in many of them.
-You can fix many of these if you change the way companies are run, and for that you must start with their purpose, with the very question with which we started this article.
+They generate wealth, employment, and innovation, they solve problems and cater to the needs of society, but as we have seen over the years, the “invisible hand” of the market does not always bring desirable results to all.
+We have seen fraud, corporate negligence costing lives, environmental scandals, wage stagnation amongst middle and lower-class employees, rising inequality, climate change, loss of privacy… Companies are not the only ones to blame for all these negative effects, but they are the main contributors to many of them.
+You can fix many of these if you change the way companies are run, and for that, you must start with their purpose, with the very question with which we started this article.

 Around the same dates, a similar initiative was signed, this time in France, by 34 global multinational companies under the auspices of the OECD.